jrolfe777/personal-finance-starter/docs/workshop.md

 4. Once the import process completes, click the **"Switch to Code"** button in the upper-right corner.
 5. In the file explorer on the left, right-click the `package.json` file and select **"Open in Integrated Terminal"**.
 6. In the terminal that appears at the bottom, type the command `npm install` and press Enter.
-7. Wait for the installation to complete.
-You'll know you're ready to proceed when you see the "Karma Canvas" application loaded in the web preview pane on the right.
+7. Wait for the installation to complete - it will take 3-4 minutes.
+Once the terminal command prompt is back, click "Try Again" in the web preview pane on the right, and the app will start and display after about 1 minute.
+8. Click the "Open in New Window" button in the web preview's toolbar and orient yourself with the layout of the starter app.
 ---

-## Part 1: The AI as a Product Manager (8 minutes)
+## Part 1: The AI as a Product Manager (6 minutes)

 In this section, we will task the AI with thinking through the product requirements for our new feature, just as a Product Manager would.